dkubatko/meenew/README.md

 - [ ] Fix 'not defined' for client-side functions on the server render
 - [ ] Add cat animations
 ## Complete
+- [X] Fix image boxing to not cover buttons
+- [X] Adjust circularTranslate to be vh-based
 - [X] Split CSS into modules
 - [X] Add loading spinners
 - [X] Extract components from questionnaire